|

 name.
 You can create a meaningful subject line.
 Moreover, you can get

+your recipient to look for your e-mail.
 E-mail is a very poor awareness tool.
 It still has limited reach and

 the container has very low creative potential.
 The subject line is the